 Even if you have a severe credit issue on your file (such as bankruptcy or IVA) it’s still possible to get a mortgage.
 You’ll just need to apply to a specialist mortgage lender who deals specifically with bad credit applicants.

 Most specialist lenders don’t sell directly to you as a borrower, you can only find them by working with a mortgage broker.
 That’s where we come in!
-Our platform matches you with a broker who has the right experience for your situation.
+Our Mortgage Experts have great relationships with specialist lenders - the tricky stuff is all they do.
 Make an enquiry to find out your options.

 Yes, you can remortgage while on maternity leave.
 Remortgaging works pretty much the same as if you were applying for the first time.
-You don’t have to stick with your current lender, so you’re free to find a maternity-friendly lender who’ll give you the best deal while on leave.
+You don’t have to stick with your current lender, so you’re free to find a maternity-friendly lender who’ll consider you while on leave.

 Being on maternity leave can make getting a mortgage tricky, but not impossible.
 There’s a few more hoops to jump through, but one of the best things you can do to maximise your chances of being accepted is to provide a letter from your employer.